From Our Cellar

 Our tasting impressions

 One of our favorite vintages of Ancestrale.
-The modest oak is gradually integrating.
-A lovely wine with tremendous sophistication that will continue to develop mature nicely for at least a decade.
+The modest oak is nearly integrated.
+A lovely wine with tremendous sophistication that will continue to mature nicely for at least a decade.
 On our recent tour, one of our members said, “Girin has changed my perception of Beaujolais.”

 About this wine